A

 - Slows developing problems of old age

-- Detects early changes that may signal injury or disease
+- Detects early changes that may signal injury or

 Elderly Dogs